 Your website’s architecture is also crucial to your overall Google PageRank standings.
 If your website has a flat architecture, Google will be forced to rely on other aspects of your website to display the sitelinks.

 On the other hand, if you have a clear structure – a proper hierarchy – you help Google’s crawlers find their way.
-If you do not have a good interlinking in your website, Google will not see these pages, and they might as well not exist.
+If you do not have good interlinking on your website, Google will not see these pages, and they might as well not exist.

 Focus on Internal Linking